 - responsibilities under the health and safety in employment legislation.

-The role of a principal contractor in parental leave
+Role of a principal contractor in parental leave

 A principal contractor doesn’t have any responsibilities to sub-contractors in relation to parental leave or parental leave payments.
 To get a parental leave payment, a parent must meet the criteria as either an employee or a self-employed person.